991jo/netbox_config_plugin/README.md

 # netbox_config_plugin - A plugin to generate, compare and deploy configurations

+**This project is no longer maintained and not compatible with current NetBox releases**

 This plugin allows you to execute your code to generate a config for a device, compare it to the current config of that device and replace configuration with the generated config.